seanredmond/heniautos/guide/festival-calendar-basics.md

 ## Heniautos and Intercalations

 Heniautos intercalates when it is astronomically necessary.
 The year 406/5, for instance, begins on July 1 and the twelfth month ends on June 18, too soon for the next month to begin after the summer solstice.
-Heniautos therefore intercalates a second Posidēiṓn (by default):
+Heniautos therefore intercalates a second Posideiṓn (by default):

     > heniautos 406 -m
          Year     |        Month          |      Start      | Days